ramonrrezende/bash_keystore/README.md

 # Bash Keystore

 Bash Keystore is a simple bash-based password manager.
 Its main purpose is to store encrypted passwords in text files.
-By default all the passwords are stored in 'passswords.txt'.
+By default all the passwords are stored in `passwords.txt`.

 ## Dependencies
 - openssl: Used for encryption